Welcome to Module 11!

 Living on Earth I: Evolution & Extinction

 Ah, memory lane.
-Dr. Alley's best friend in early elementary school had a father who sold "pop" (a.k.a. soft drinks) to dealers in Ohio and often had free samples sitting around, and a mother who drove a 1964-and-a-half white Ford Mustang with a black convertible top.
+Dr. Alley's best friend in early elementary school had a father who sold "pop" (also called soda, or soft drinks) to dealers in Ohio and often had free samples sitting around, and a mother who drove a 1964-and-a-half white Ford Mustang with a black convertible top.
 Hard to beat.
 And what a beauty that car was!
-Dr. Alley's Hot Wheels Mustang was a 1967, recognizably different from the '65-and-a-half.
+Dr. Alley's Hot Wheels Mustang was a 1967, recognizably different from the '64-and-a-half.
 In fact, he could easily put the Mustangs in chronological order based on the differences between models.

 The early geologists of the late 1600s and 1700s had never heard of Ford Mustangs, but those geologists faced a Ford Mustang problem.
 Recognition of unconformities and other features in the rock record opened a world far older than written records.
-William Smith had shown the law of faunal succession—that putting the rocks in order put the fossils in order—so biological change had accompanied geological change.
-But was the biological change gradual, parent-to-child in a great, unbroken evolutionary chain of being?
-Or did unknown cataclysms, or a tinkering god, or an angry god, repeatedly replace one world with another as Ford would one day replace each model with a new type of Mustang the next year?
+William Smith had demonstrated the usefulness of the law of faunal succession, so those geologists knew that putting the rocks in order put the fossils in order, and thus the biological change had accompanied geological change.
+But was the biological change gradual, parent to child in a great, unbroken evolutionary chain of being?
+Or did unknown cataclysms, or a tinkering god, or an angry god, repeatedly replace one world with another as Ford would one day replace each Mustang with a new model the next year?

 Organic life beneath the shoreless waves